multimediaeval/multimediaeval.github.io/_editions/2021/tasks/sportsvideo.md

 ***Subtask 2: Stroke Classification:*** Participants are required to build a classification system that automatically labels video segments according to a performed stroke.
 There are 20 possible stroke classes.

 Compared with [Sports Video 2020](https://multimediaeval.github.io/editions/2020/tasks/sportsvideo/), this year we extend the task in the direction of detection and also enrich the dataset with new and more diverse stroke samples.
-The overviw paper of the task is already available [here](https://www.labri.fr/projet/AIV/MediaEval/Sports_Video_Task_2021.pdf).
+The overview paper of the task is already available [here](https://www.labri.fr/projet/AIV/MediaEval/Sports_Video_Task_2021.pdf).

 Participants are encouraged to make their code public with their submission.